cmbloger/cmbloger.github.io/_sources/articles/2021/06/18/planning-my-biannual-trip-overseas.rst.txt

 - [ ] Put my personal files on a USB drive that I need to access from my work-issued computer

-- [ ] Remove everything out of the cars
+- [X] Remove everything out of the cars
 - [ ] Water the plants
+- [ ] Charge and pack headphones
+- [ ] Add ear plugs to backpack

 - [ ] (There is still room to add to Sunday.)